GitHuBBBBert/flipper-zero-bw16-r4tkn/README.md

 Includes tools like **DEAUTH ALL**, **Targeted Disruption (Per Station / Client)**, with upcoming features like **Random SSID Spam**, **Beacon Floods**, and **Handshake Capture**.
 Perfect for Wi-Fi experiments, stress testing, and educational network security research.

+> ⚠️ **Important Note**
+> 🔴 It **may not function properly on modern 5GHz routers/modems**, which are not vulnerable to typical deauth or beacon flood techniques due to band separation and stricter security protocols.

 > ⚠️ **License & Disclaimer**
 > This software is provided "as-is" for educational and research use only.
 The author disclaims all liability for misuse or damage incurred from its use.
 Always obtain proper authorization before testing any network security tool.